battlecode/battlecode-server-2017/specs.md

 String.split
 ```

 The function `System.arraycopy` costs one bytecode for each element copied.
 All other functions have a fixed bytecode cost.
 These costs are listed in the `MethodCosts.txt` file.
+Methods not listed are free.
 The bytecode costs of battlecode.common functions are also listed in the javadoc.

 ### Memory Usage